School Kindness Scale for Children and Adolescents

 Researchers: John-Tyler Binfet, University of British Columbia Okanagan; Anne M. Gadermann and Kimberly A. Schonert-Reichl, University of British Columbia

-The School Kindness Scale (SKS) was developed by Okanagan School of Education’s John-Tyler Binfet to test students’ perceptions of kindness in schools.
+The School Kindness Scale (SKS) was developed by Okanagan School of Education’s Dr. John-Tyler Binfet to test students’ perceptions of kindness in schools.
 Participants in the original study included 1,753 students in Grades 4 to 8 attending public schools in a large school district in southern British Columbia.

 The pattern of associations of the School Kindness Scale to a corpus of theoretically relevant constructs obtained via student self-reports (classroom supportiveness, optimism, happiness, pro-social and social goals, satisfaction with life, and academic self-efficacy) provide evidence for convergent and discriminant validity.